Textile industry: environmental impact and regulations

 September 28, 2022 at 12:05 PM

-With 1.7 million tons of CO2 emitted annually, accounting for 10% of global greenhouse gas emissions, the textile industry is a major contributor to global warming.
-At the European level, clothing is the fourth most environmentally sensitive consumption category, preceded by food, housing, and transport (1).
-Indeed, the demand for clothing is increasing with unprecedented speed: from 62 million tons in 2015 to 102 million tons in 2030 (2).
+The textile industry is a sector with a strong impact on climate change.
+With 4 billion tons of CO2 emitted annually, accounting for 10% of global greenhouse gas emissions, the textile industry is a major contributor to global warming.
+At the European level, clothing is the fourth most environmentally sensitive consumption category, preceded by food, housing, and transport1.
+Indeed, the demand for clothing is increasing with unprecedented speed: from 62 million tons in 2015 to 102 million tons in 20302

-Despite this high demand for clothing, 80% of French consumers are willing to take into account the environmental impact of their purchases, but generally lack reliable information to act effectively (3).
+Despite this high demand for clothing, 80% of French consumers are willing to take into account the environmental impact of their purchases but generally lack reliable information to act effectively3.
 This helps explain the emergence of new European regulations in favor of sustainable and circular textiles.
+This industry is subject to robust and growing regulation.

-Effective January 1, 2022, the Act prohibits the destruction of unsold nonfood products.
+Effective January 1st 2022, the Act prohibits the destruction of unsold nonfood products.
 Companies will now have to reuse, donate or recycle their unsold products, rather than landfill or incinerate unsold goods.

 Under Article 13 of the law, consumers are required to be informed of certain environmental characteristics of purchased products.

-As of January 1, 2023, all producers and importers whose annual turnover is greater than €50 million and who distribute more than 25,000 units per year, must communicate the following information on a dematerialized medium for a minimum period of two years:
+As of January 1st 2023, all producers and importers whose annual turnover is greater than €50 million and who distribute more than 25,000 units per year, must communicate the following information on a dematerialized medium for a minimum period of two years:

 • Geographical traceability of the 3 main manufacturing stages (weaving, dyeing, assembly/finishing);